-The people plan will remain an iterative and 'live' plan to respond to the changing environments and priorities at a local, national, and regional level including those set out in the NHS Long Term Workforce Plan.
-We will align and accelerate our priorities in line with these plans through the actions and work of the people plan programme groups.
+The people plan will remain an iterative and 'live' plan to respond to the changing environments and priorities at a local, national, and regional level.
+Actions to be delivered will be identified as part of the ongoing work delivered through task and finish groups and long-term programmes of work.

-& Clinical Plan
+Clinical Plan